 - flexible control panel mounting location,

-- low maintenance frequency with only once a year filter cleaning or replacement,
+- low maintenance frequency with only once-a-year filter cleaning or replacement,

 Cons